Walking the Costa Brava

 VIP Club Lounge

-Set on the seafront of the peaceful resort of S’Agaro, the hotel is a 100-metre walk down a slope to the sands and a promenade.
+Set on the seafront of the peaceful resort of S’Agaro, the hotel is a 100-yard walk down a slope to the sands and a promenade.
 The spectacular coastal scenery features a series of beautiful bays and coves backed by pine trees with walking trails.
-The bustling resort of Platja d’Aro is five kilometres away and the typically Spanish town of Sant Feliu de Guixols is three kilometres away.
-Both can be reached by local bus services with the nearest bus stop 600 metres from the hotel.
+The bustling resort of Platja d’Aro is three miles away and the typically Spanish town of Sant Feliu de Guixols is two miles away.
+Both can be reached by local bus services with the nearest bus stop 600 yards from the hotel.

 Barcelona airport is approximately a 90-minute drive away while Girona airport is a 45-minute drive away.